 Interfund balances result from the time lag between the dates that (1) interfund goods and services are provided or reimbursable expenditures occur, (2) transactions are recorded in the accounting system and (3) payments between funds are made.

-Individual fund transfer activity at June 30, 2019, is as follows:
+There were no individual fund transfer activity at June 30, 2020.